equwal/LispBrain/README.md

 #TODO:
 Fix the following major issues:
- - Nested loops do not work.
-This implementation is not turing complete without them.
-They will be implemented soon.
+ - Small numbers of nested loops overflow the stack, probably due to overuse of recursion.
+This should be the first priority.
  - Some printable characters are represented using acronyms.
-Fix that.
- - The internal function "one-off-fuck" needs to have a macro used to generate it, it is a mess.
+Just print them instead.